 9.2 If you are under 18 years old, you may use our website only with the involvement of a parent or guardian.

-10.
+10. Collection of Computer Data

 10.1.
 We or our authorised service providers may use cookies, web beacons, and other similar technologies for storing data to help provide you with a better, faster, safer and personalized experience when you use the Services or access the Platform.